oslocyclotronlab/oslo-method-software/README.md

 radex.f		Find the gamma-ray strength function from P/Rho

 (There are several other programs in /prog and /mama that you do not need.
-Some of them are out-dated or does not work…)
+Some of them are out-dated or do not work…)

 *****************************************************************************